How to Obtain Land Through Adverse Possession

 Cons

-• Gaining title through adverse possession does not rid you of the burden of unpaid debt, such as taxes or liens on the property that may have existed for decades on the property
+• Gaining title through adverse possession does not rid you of the burden of unpaid debt, such as taxes or liens on the property that may have existed for decades on the property.

 • The user must garden without the permission of the landowner for the statutory period to start, so short-term agreements with the owner do not help an adverse possession claim.

-• Users must fulfill many elements for a long period of time
+• Users must fulfill many elements for a long period of time.

 Anything else I need to know?

-Given the long statutory period of 21 years for an adverse possession claim, this tool is not likely helpful for recently started gardens.
+Given the long statutory period for an adverse possession claim, this tool is not likely helpful for recently started gardens.
 However, if you have been gardening for years on a property that is privately-owned (often by an absentee or deceased property owner), then adverse possession is a more viable tool.
 In this case, it is essential that you ensure your adverse possession claim will not result in your garden taking on the burden of years of unpaid tax debt or liens.

 Check if your land has debt associated with it here.